polyfloyd/trollibox/README.md

   "url-root":       "http://localhost:3000/",

   // The directory which Trollibox will use to store data which can not be
-  // saved to MPD.
+  // saved to configured players.
   "storage-dir": "~/.config/trollibox",

   // The sections below list options to configure the players that Trollibox
   // will control.
 Each player is identified by a unique "name" property.

   // MPD instances to control.
+Leave emtpy if you don't want to configure any
+  // MPD instances.
   "mpd": [
     {
       "name":        "space",